tacowordpress/addmany/README.md

 ######Built with [React](https://facebook.github.io/react/) and PHP

 ##Installation
+Depending on where you put your project's vendor directory, installation may or may not work.
+A solution is currently being worked on to resolve this.

 In your project's composer.json file, add the packages below in the require section:

 ```